aTom3333/ispc-in-cpp-poc/Readme.md

 # Proof of concept/demo SPMD code ala ISPC in C++
-This repo is a demo to showcase how operator overloading and clever <MISSING WORD?> can be used (or rather abused) to let the programmer write code similar to ISPC code that bears the same semantic in standard C++.
+This repo is a demo to showcase how operator overloading and clever macros can be used (or rather abused) to let the programmer write code similar to ISPC code that bears the same semantic in standard C++.

 Familiarity with ISPC is assumed in the following explanations.